 Understanding the testing procedure and the significance of AST levels is essential for clinicians in diagnosing and monitoring various medical conditions.

-Aspartate aminotransferase (AST), also known as serum glutamic-oxaloacetic transaminase (SGOT), is a crucial enzyme present in various tissues throughout the body, with particularly high concentrations in the liver, heart, skeletal muscle, and kidneys.
+Aspartate aminotransferase, also known as serum glutamic-oxaloacetic transaminase (SGOT), is a crucial enzyme present in various tissues throughout the body, with particularly high concentrations in the liver, heart, skeletal muscle, and kidneys.

-It plays a pivotal role in amino acid metabolism, facilitating the conversion of aspartate and alpha-ketoglutarate into glutamate and oxaloacetate.
+It plays an important role in amino acid metabolism, facilitating the conversion of aspartate and alpha-ketoglutarate into glutamate and oxaloacetate.

-While AST and ALT are both considered liver enzymes on many blood tests, elevated ALT is more specific to the liver while elevated AST may indicate damage in other organs such as the heart or muscle.
+While AST and ALT are both considered liver enzymes on many blood tests, elevated ALT is more specific to the liver.
+Elevated AST may indicate damage in other organs, such as the heart or muscle.

-AST is commonly ordered as part of a comprehensive metabolic panel, which includes other biomarkers of health and liver function.
+AST is commonly ordered as part of a comprehensive metabolic panel, which includes other health and liver function biomarkers.

 The standard laboratory testing procedure for aspartate aminotransferase (AST) involves collecting a blood sample from a vein, typically in the arm.

 Fasting is not necessary for an AST test, but it is commonly ordered with other tests that recommend or require fasting.
-Speak with your healthcare provider if you have questions about how to perform your AST test.
+Speak with your healthcare provider if you have questions about performing your AST test.

 Adults: 0-35 units/L or 0-0.58 μKat/L (SI units) (Values tend to be slightly lower in females than males.)